richarddwang/hugdatafast/README.md

 `pip install hugdatafast`

 # Furture Plan
 - I would like to merge this library to fastai and huggingface/nlp respectively.
 But I may have no time for it.
-You're welcome to help the library merged to the two.
+You're welcome to pr this library to the two libraries.

-- The implemenatation of `ConcatTransform` works but might be too complexed to extend, so I may discuss with huggingface to see how to improve it, if I have time.
+- The implemenatation of `CombineTransform` works but might be too complexed to extend, hope HuggingFace or someone come up with some great ideas.

-- Currently, it is designed to work with the dataset part of huggingface/nlp, I may also integrate metric part of it.
+- Currently, it is designed to work with the dataset part of huggingface/nlp, I may also integrate the part of metric or not.